 #7 Just say no to internet thugging.

 I don’t know how many social media arguments I’ve seen where one of the parties decides to take it to the streets.
-You can usually tell when things have gone from a simple disagreement to all out war.
-It usually goes from simple words, to cursing each other out in all caps, talking about what they’d physically do to the other person, then before you know it, one party is asking the other to drop a location, or telling someone to come to theirs.
+You can usually tell when things have gone from a simple disagreement to all-out war.
+It usually goes from simple words to cursing each other out in all caps, to talking about what they’d physically do to the other person then finally one party is asking the other to drop a location or telling someone to come to theirs.

 #8 Don’t call people through FB messenger!